 3. Diffuse Thieves Oil For Sore Throats

-- Place 5 drops of thieves oil in your diffuser.
+- Depending on the size of your diffuser, place 3 or more drops of thieves oil in your diffuser.

 4. Make Your Own Thieves Oil Throat Rub

 Since thieves oil contains photosensitive oils (like lemon) and known skin irritants (like clove and cinnamon) start with a 1% dilution when making a throat rub.